jayachandranj840/weather-project/README.md

 Access the Application

-Open your web browser and navigate to http://localhost:3000/ to view the weather for the default city (London).
+10.Open your web browser and navigate to http://localhost:3000/ to view the weather for the default city (London).

 Customize City